relationship-based dog training

 I began learning how to train dogs in Santa Fe, New Mexico in February 2017.
-I had arrived at the park with Spirit, my cattle dog/border collie mix (pictured to the right) and Dulce, my Terrier mix piled in the back of my little 1980 Datsun where they barked and barked and barked and barked.
+I had arrived at the park with Spirit, my cattle dog/border collie mix, and Dulce, my Terrier mix, piled in the back of my little 1980 Datsun where they barked and barked and barked and barked.

 I was at my wit's end.
 I had never thought of going to a trainer; I figured I should just KNOW how to handle dogs.
-Love them and they will love me back and do what they are supposed to do.
+I thought if I love them they will love me back and do what they are supposed to do.

 Spirit attacked busses and little dogs, and even her shadow.
 She had been found on the meridian on Cerrillos Road and an acquaintance at HIS wit's end asked me to take her.
 Dulce was a potentially sweet dog but was reactive and too clever and totally self-willed.

-When David saw how distraught I was, he had a softening of his heart and said, "If you go home and feed your dogs only by hand with a "watch Me" command before each bite, and you come back in a week, perhaps we can work together."
+But when David saw how distraught I was, he had a softening of his heart and said, "If you go home and feed your dogs only by hand with a 'watch Me' command before each bite, and you come back in a week, perhaps we can work together."